-I am a trainee spiritual director at the London Centre for Spiritual Direction and came into spiritual direction having a dream of running a retreat centre to provide space for people to stop and rest awhile, take stock and perhaps even wrestle out issues with God.
-Spiritual direction isn’t counselling and it isn’t seeking to solve problems but if you would like a companion, someone to listen to you as to where you are and what God means (or may not mean) for you them please contact me for an initial introductory chat
+I completed the Encounter Spiritual Direction Course, at the London Centre for Spirituality in 2018.
+I came into spiritual direction having a dream of running a retreat centre to provide space for people to stop and rest awhile, take stock and perhaps even wrestle out issues with God.
+Spiritual direction isn’t counselling and it isn’t seeking to solve problems but if you would like a companion, someone to listen to you as to where you are and what God means (or may not mean) for you then please contact me for an initial introductory chat.

 I am trained as an Ignatian Spiritual Director and can provide both the 19th Annotation and also a broader form of spiritual direction using visual arts, poetry and writings.
 I have provided a number of contemplative art workshops.
 I have also practiced as a qualified Art Psychotherapist for the last 20 years.
 In my work I have had an interest in spiritual abuse.
 So I am able to work with trauma and attachment having also recently learned the practice of EMDR.
 I am interested in the interweaving of Spirituality with Psychology and Creativity.
 I welcome people from a variety of faith traditions and none.